 Advance Beneficiary Notice of Noncoverage (ABN)

-Is a Private Air Ambulance Service a Good Idea?
+Is Air Ambulance Service a Good Idea?

 There are many private air transport services available.
 They're often geared toward travelers who would like to be able to fly back to their home doctor or hospital to be treated if they happen to need care while they're away from home.

 These are great services, but they may not provide for all needs.
 Contact your insurer prior to making any commitment, or you may find that your claim isn't approved.